Why you should do an end-of-year process audit

 3. Reveal where there’s room for improvement

 An annual process audit helps identify issues and bottlenecks that you might not know about.
-Again, this is important because processes can become entrenched, mainly when team members leave and new and existing employees continue doing things the way they've always been done regardless of efficiency.
+Again, this is important because processes can become entrenched, mainly when team members leave and new and existing employees continue doing things the way they've always been done, regardless of efficiency.

 Dated processes can create bottlenecks and increase time-to-market, allowing competitors to gain an edge.
 Conducting an annual process audit is a proactive strategy that helps you monitor processes in an ongoing way, ensuring you remain competitive, agile, and relevant.

-4. Help identify what software to use
+4. Determine what software to use

 Researching, acquiring, and implementing new software into existing (or new) business processes is top of mind for most businesses.
 A process audit can help identify the software you're currently using to facilitate different business processes and expose technology gaps.